rdslater/fw_model_serving/README.md

 Phase 1:
 Put a gear on flywheel, spin up a gear on a remote server and get them to talk

+Notes:
-Notes:  When using WSL you need the WINDOWS docker and WSL extension!
+- When using WSL you need the WINDOWS docker and WSL extension!
 DOH!
-Agentic AI still bad at flywheel manifests.
+- Agentic AI still bad at flywheel manifests.
 Mininmal is attached.
+Flywheel template is more than bare bones
+- Running locally passed

+  `flyw gear build .`
+  `flyw gear config --input "input_file"="dummy.txt"` `flyw gear run --prepare`
+  `flyw gear run /tmp/gear/<yourgearnamehere>`